axonasif/scripts4gp/multi-repo/README.md

       "https://github.com/axonasif/gearlock.git"
 ```

-> **Important note:** Make sure to push commit and push the changes of your `.gitpod.yml` file and open a new workspace for your repository.
+> **Important note:** Make sure to commit and push the changes of your `.gitpod.yml` file and open a new workspace for your repository to see it work.